 Products with a KURZ decoration can be recycled without difficulty.
 Sorting systems assign decorated papers and cartons (up to 100 g/m²) to the high-quality deinking grade.
 Hot stamping and cold transfer decorations are almost completely separated from cellulose fibers in the deinking process and receive top marks from INGEDE.

-With KURZ's innovative finishing technologies, you remain free to design, legally compliant, and in tune with the times, even under the new regulations.
-Our ultra-thin decorative layers have no negative impact on sorting or material recycling.
-On the contrary: We show how a strong brand image and sustainable recycling can be perfectly combined - with design expertise, material expertise, and technologies that are already PPWR-compliant today.
+With KURZ’s innovative finishing technologies, you’ll retain creative freedom and stay at the cutting edge – even under the new regulations.
+Our ultra-thin decoration does not negatively impact material recycling.
+On the contrary: We demonstrate how a strong brand aesthetic and sustainable circularity can be perfectly combined – with design expertise, material know-how, and technologies that meet current recycling standards.

-In our upcoming webinar series, you will learn everything about PPWR-compliant design options, innovative technologies, and best practice.
+In our upcoming webinar series, you'll learn all about PPWR, design options, innovative technologies, and best practices.

 PET carriers are used to precisely transfer the wafer-thin layers of varnish to the end product.
 After the KURZ finish has been applied, the PET carrier is removed and further processed thanks to our innovative RECOSYS® 2.0 recycling system.
 This is how high-quality rPET is produced, which can be used for numerous applications, such as technical textiles.
 This is how you shape the future of your products in an environmentally conscious, resource-saving and innovative way!